 Ed. note: With ever-growing concern surrounding the new coronavirus, we are taking every precaution and washing our hands constantly, practicing social distance, etc., but somehow it still feels like it’s not enough.
 I know I’m not alone when I say that I want to take every measure possible to protect and boost my immune system in an effort to not contract the virus.
-This post was originally published in August of 2019, but we wanted to pull it out of the archives as it has tons of helpful tips and tricks for natural ways to protect and boost your immune system.
+This post was originally published in August of 2019, but we wanted to pull it out of the archives as it has tons of helpful tips and tricks for how to boost your immune system (and protect it), naturally.

 The germs we are exposed to over a lifetime, as well as lifestyle factors like stress, sleep, diet and exercise all play a role in the strength of our immune response.